594422814/UDT_pytorch/README.md

 ### Acknowledges

-The results of this implementation may be slightly different from original [UDT](http://github.com/594422814/UDT).
+The results of this implementation may be slightly different from the original [UDT](http://github.com/594422814/UDT).
 The results in our paper are obtained using the MatconvNet implementation.

 Our baseline method is DCFNet and many parts of the code are from [DCFNet_pytorch](https://github.com/foolwood/DCFNet_pytorch).
 For more details, you can refer to [DCFNet_pytorch](https://github.com/foolwood/DCFNet_pytorch).
 The main differences are (1) we have easier and cleaner data preprocessing (please check the ```train/dataset/``` folder); (2) our training code utilizes forward tracking and backward verification to train the model in an unsupervised manner (please check the ```train/train_UDT.py``` file).

 ### Requirements